Seasawher/mathlib4-help/docs/commands.md

 🔍 Real.sin, \"two\", tsum, _ * _, _ ^ _, |- _ < _ → _
 woould find all lemmas which mention the constants Real.sin and tsum, have \"two\" as a substring of the lemma name, include a product and a power somewhere in the type, and have a hypothesis of the form _ < _ (if there were any such lemmas).
 Metavariables (?a) are assigned independently in each filter.

+You can modify the Loogle server URL by setting the `LEANSEARCHCLIENT_LOOGLE_API_URL` environment variable.

 ## \#loogle
 Defined in: `LeanSearchClient.just_loogle_cmd`